danbotspace/Documentation/docs/introduction.md

 # Welcome to DBH documentation!

 Here you can find solutions to your issues, extra help and additional free content to improve your programming experience!
-[Dan's PayPal](https://paypal.me/DanBotHosting).

-> Please note that this documentation is not done and may suffer changes.
-Want to contribute to this project?
-[GitHub repository](https://github.com/DBH-Docs/Documentation)

 ## What's DBH?